AdaptiveCity/sensor_pycom/pygate/README.md

 The PoE/Ethernet connection defaults to using a DHCP client - if you want to override the `ifconfig` settings, see https://docs.pycom.io/firmwareapi/pycom/network/eth/

+**Careful** there are warnings not to connect BOTH the PoE and the USB at the same time unless you are sure those power sources will not create the risk of a ground loop that could fry the Pygate.
+The simplest rule is if PoE is connected, only connect a laptop via USB to the Pygate if the laptop is running on battery power, not the mains...